Annotated Issues of Teaching and Learning Together in Higher Education

 Issue 35 (Fall): Launching a Pedagogical Partnership Program at Emmanuel College

-This issue, guest edited by student partner and external facilitator, Nandeeta Bala, includes several essays that describe participants’ experiences of developing CLIP (Community Learning & Inclusivity Partnership) at Emmanuel College, CLIP partnership work focuses on making courses more inclusive: faculty partners volunteer their classes for the program, and their student accessibility consultants attend and observe their classes for inclusivity, accessibility, and student voice and involvement.
+Guest edited by student partner and external facilitator, Nandeeta Bala, this issue includes several essays that describe participants’ experiences of developing CLIP (Community Learning & Inclusivity Partnership) at Emmanuel College, CLIP partnership work focuses on making courses more inclusive: faculty partners volunteer their classes for the program, and their student accessibility consultants attend and observe their classes for inclusivity, accessibility, and student voice and involvement.

 Issue 36 (Spring): Developing Pedagogical Partnership at Vassar College

-This issue, guest edited by student partner and external facilitator, Nandeeta Bala, includes several essays that describe participants’ experiences of developing STEPP (Student Teacher Engaged Pedagogical Partnership) at Vassar College.
+Guest edited by student partner and external facilitator, Nandeeta Bala, this issue includes several essays that describe participants’ experiences of developing STEPP (Student Teacher Engaged Pedagogical Partnership) at Vassar College.
 It includes Bala’s introduction and three essays by faculty and student participants in STEPP.

 Issue 37 (Fall): Pedagogical Partnership at Tufts University